 - Caffeine after 2pm

 - Large meals, processed sugars, and beverages within 2 hours of bedtime

 - Computer, television, or phone screens

 All of these items can make it difficult to go to sleep.
-I know that if I work right before bed time, I take the problem end to take work to bed with me, dreaming about a problem I was working on.
+I know that if I work right before bed time, I take the problem with work to bed with me, dreaming about a problem I was working on.
 Just as there are things to avoid before bedtime, the book recommends some things to enjoy before bedtime.

 Things To Enjoy Before Bedtime